1921 Passaic Road · Clearmont, WY 82835 · (307) 736-2277 · grizout@vcn.com

 Cole, Elaine & Cody

-Grizzly Outfitters, LLC is owned and operated by Cole and Elaine Benton for the last 37 years.
+Grizzly Outfitters, LLC is owned and operated by Cole and Elaine Benton for the last 39 years.
 Our son Tyler works alongside us and manages the Squaw Creek part of the operation.
-When not guiding hunters, Tyler is ranch manager for his in-laws Cross H Ranch.
-His wife Jackie works for CASA in Buffalo.
+When not guiding hunters, Tyler is ranch manager for his in-laws for the Cross H Ranch.
+They have also partnered on another ranch south of Buffalo on Four Mile.

 Jackie, Tyler, Kale and Kade